 Many families have depended on Church, Langdon, Lopp, Banet Law to answer their elder law questions.
 We represent and counsel families and their loved ones with the legal and financial issues that come with aging, disability and serious illness.

 Whether you’re planning for your own future or for the future of a loved one, please consider allowing us to help you.
-Contact us today to start finding solutions: complete our online form, or call us at (812) 725-8224.
+Contact our New Albany estate attorney today to start finding solutions at 812-725-8224.

 ”We did estate planning.
 They were excellent.
 Made things simple.
 Included flow charts.
 Everything thoroughly explained.
 All documents we prepared accurately and very quickly.
 I would definitely call them again.” – Doug Hardin (Google Review)